-My name is Alex and this is my first year at Headstart International School.
-I am very excited to have the opportunity to be part of the team and look forward to sharing my passion for music with my students.
+My name is Alex and I have been teaching at HeadStart International School since 2018.
 I am from the UK, growing up in South Yorkshire in the north of England.
 Having spent some time working in the Netherlands and travelling in Asia in my twenties, I then returned to college to study music and completed my music degree at Leeds College of Music.
-I then began to work in schools in West Yorkshire as a peripatetic woodwind teacher before enrolling on a PGCE course at Leeds University in 2001.
-I have taught in several independent schools in West Yorkshire since then and for the last 10 years I have been teaching music at the Grammar School at Leeds, a leading independent school in the area.
+I worked in schools in West Yorkshire as a peripatetic woodwind teacher before enrolling on a PGCE course at Leeds University in 2001.
+I have taught in several independent schools in West Yorkshire since then, spending 10 years teaching music at the Grammar School at Leeds, a leading independent school in the area.
 It is my belief that a teacher should inspire a love of learning in their students, encouraging in them a desire to seek out new information for themselves.
 I will be encouraging my pupils to explore the vast array of musical styles and genres available to them both inside and outside the classroom.
 I foster a supportive and nurturing environment in my lessons, where children are not afraid to try new things, stretch and challenge themselves, take risks or make mistakes.
 Music takes up a good deal of my time, but I also love to exercise, enjoying running and spending time in the gym.
 When I came to Thailand in 2009 to perform in the World Saxophone Congress at Mahidol University I took the opportunity to learn to scuba dive on Koh Tao.
 I am hoping to build my confidence with this during my time on Phuket.
-I love to travel and look forward to exploring some of the other countries in South East Asia during the school holidays.
-Loving languages, I also intend to learn as much Thai as possible and would like to learn to cook Thai food properly.
+I love to travel, going to Bali and Malaysia during the school holidays last year.
+I hope to explore some of the other countries in South East Asia, including Vietnam and Cambodia.
+Loving languages, I also intend to learn as much Thai as possible and this year I would like to learn to cook Thai food properly.